Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Main results

 When correlations between the quantum states of Alice's and Bob's systems are unsteerable, the post-measurement state $\hat{\rho}_{a|x}$ can be expressed as~\cite{Wiseman_steering}

 The decomposition in Eq. \eqref{LHS_decomposition_main} is referred as local hidden state (LHS) decomposition.
 Combining Eqs.~\eqref{assemblage} and~\eqref{LHS_decomposition_main} imply

 often referred to as an unsteerable assemblage~\cite{Wiseman_steering, SteeringRevModPhys}.
-A brief description of the unsteerability of correlations is provided in Appendix \ref{Unsteerability_appendix}.
-The following theorem upper bounds the amount of work that can be extracted in the unsteerable scenario: \begin{thm} Consider the work extraction game where Bob can quench to the Hamiltonians \( H_{a|x} \) in Eq. \eqref{MUB_Hamiltonian_main}, and the state \( \hat{\rho}_{a|x} \) admits the LHS decomposition described in Eq.~\eqref{LHS_decomposition_main}.
+We denote the set of all unsteerable assemblages by $\mathcal{L}$ .
+A brief description of the unsteerability of correlations is provided in Sec.~I of of the Supplementary Material.
+The following theorem upper bounds the amount of work that can be extracted in the unsteerable scenario: \begin{thm} Consider the work extraction task where Bob can quench to the Hamiltonians \( H_{a|x} \) in Eq. \eqref{MUB_Hamiltonian_main}, and the state \( \hat{\rho}_{a|x} \) admits the LHS decomposition described in Eq.~\eqref{LHS_decomposition_main}.
 Then, the average amount of extracted work, denoted by $W_{LHS}$, satisfies

-\end{thm} We prove Theorem~\ref{LHS_theorem_upper_bound_work_extraction} Appendix~\ref{Appendix_proof}.
-In this paper, we consider the unsteerability of correlations as a signature of classicality, while identifying steerability of correlations as a signature of non-classicality.
+\end{thm} The second term on the right-hand side of the inequality in Eq. \eqref{WLHS_Bound} is the average energy of the Gibbs state with respect to the Hamiltonian in Eq.~\eqref{MUB_Hamiltonian_main}.
+We prove Theorem~\ref{LHS_theorem_upper_bound_work_extraction} in Appendix~\ref{Appendix_proof}.
+In this paper, we consider the unsteerability of correlations as a signature of classicality, while identifying the steerability of correlations as a signature of nonclassicality.
 Therefore, we denote the upper bound on the amount of work extracted in the unsteerable scenario as \( W_{\text{classical}} \).
 The inequality in Eq.~\eqref{WLHS_Bound} can serve as a witness of steerability in terms of the extracted work which we state formally in the following corollary:

 \begin{cor} If the work \( W \) extracted from a protocol exceeds \( W_{\mathrm{classical}} \), the underlying quantum state \(\hat{\rho}_{AB}\) shared between Alice and Bob possesses steerable correlations. \end{cor}